ivan-ristovic/the-godfather/README.md

 In this example, another way to use the ``bank transfer`` command is to pass the amount first and the user second.
 This way, the ordering of the arguments does not matter and therefore does not need to be remembered.

-**Note:** ``string...`` argument always comes last because it captures raw text until the end of the message.
+**Note:** ``string...`` argument always comes last in queue because it captures raw text until the end of the message.

 **Note:** It is always preferred to surround arguments of type ``string`` with quotes.
 This eliminates the misinterpretation in case two strings are required as arguments (if quotes are not used, the space will be seen as a separator and the passed text will be interpreted as multiple strings, which is not usually a behaviour that the user expects).
+However, note that if the argument type is ``string...`` , the quotes will be captured as well.